marcobarilari/bidsme_examples/example1/README.md

 A one-time step of bidsmap creation may be necessary.

+> Important: in order to run the examples, an additional package `xlrd` is needed.
+It allow to parce excel files, like the `Apparaiment.xls`

 ### <a name="run_prep"></a>Data preparation

 In this step, a generic user-defined dataset is organized in a standardized way.